hanhanwu/Hanhan_Data_Science_Resources2/README.md

   * <b>TPOT is built upon Scikit-Learn</b>, so those models, methods you can find in TPOT can be found in scikit-learn too.
 This is what I really like.
 For example, in Scikit-Learn, classification will use stratfied cross validation while regression will use k-fold.
 TPOT does the same, and it helps you find the best model with optimized params in its pipeline
 * [Python] MLBox - Automated Model Selection with Param Optimization
   * MLBox GitHub: https://github.com/AxeldeRomblay/MLBox
-  * It does some data cleanning and preprocessing for you, but better to do things on your own before using it
+  * It does some data cleanning and preprocessing for you, but better to do things on your own before using it.
-  * It also does model selction and param optimization like TPOT, what makes MLBox looks good is, each step of work, it ourputs some info to give you more insights of its performance
+  * It also does model selction and param optimization like TPOT, what makes MLBox looks good is, each step of work, it ourputs some info to give you more insights of its performance.
   * MLBox Data Cleaning, in `train_test_split()`
     * Delete unnamed cols
     * Remove duplicates